 Why It’s Easier to Be Negative

 Research has shown that negative experiences have a much stronger impact on us than positive ones.
-You would be much more upset if you lost $50, than you would be happy about finding $50.
+You would be much more upset if you lost $50 than you would be happy about finding $50.
 In fact, losing often hurts a lot more than winning does.
-That is why losing a fight can be strong motivation for coming back even stronger.
+That is why losing a fight can be a strong motivation for coming back even stronger.

 When you think back to your childhood experience, you are more likely to remember significant negative events over positive ones.
-Bad memories of being bullied, teased, bad parents, bad relationships, etc. have a much stronger impact on you then positive ones.
+Bad memories of being bullied, teased, bad parents, bad relationships, etc. have a much stronger impact on you than positive ones.

-You are more likely to remember one negative comment about yourself, than many positive ones.
+You are more likely to remember one negative comment about yourself than many positive ones.
 A guy could have 100 people tell him he looks good, but it is the one girl who tells him he’s small that he will remember for the rest of his life.

 Because negative memories are easier to recall, it makes sense why we are so negative when we talk to ourselves.
 We have been programmed since we were young to gravitate towards negativity, so when we talk to ourselves it is often in a negative tone.

 Phrases like, “I suck, why can’t I get it right?”
 “Why am I always out of shape?” or “Am I ever going to be fit?” are often so ingrained in us that we don’t think twice about saying them.

 Learning how to see the glass half full, instead of half empty is no easy challenge.
 While it is easy to talk to yourself in a positive tone when you are feeling good, learning how to stay positive when things aren’t going your way is extremely hard to do.

 It is easy to tell yourself that you are fit, strong, and fast when you feel great, but you won’t have the same enthusiasm if you are getting beaten up by your training partner in sparring.

 Being Tired is Often a State of Mind